Mass media in South Korea: After World War II (1945–1990)

 Following the period of 1945 to 1948, which saw a burgeoning of newspapers and periodicals of every description as well as occasional censorship of the media, almost all subsequent South Korean governments have at times attempted to control the media.

+A number of newsreels were produced or approved by the United States Army Military Government in Korea.
+The first newsreel to be produced in the South was the 1945–1947 Haebang News.
+Between 1953 and 1994, the government-produced newsreel Korean News was created and shown in movie theaters across the country.

 Syngman Rhee's government continued the military government's Ordinance Number Eighty-Eight, which outlawed leftist newspapers.
 Rhee also closed moderate newspapers and arrested reporters and publishers on numerous occasions between 1948 and 1960.
 On taking power in 1961, Park Chung-hee's Supreme Council for National Reconstruction closed all but fifteen of Seoul's 64 daily newspapers and refused to register a comparable percentage of the country's news services, weeklies, and monthly publications while using its radio and news agencies to promote its official line.
 The Park government also used the Press Ethics Commission Law of 1964 and, after 1972, emergency decrees that penalized criticism of the government to keep the media in line.
 In 1974, the government ordered several journalists fired and used the KCIA to force Dong-a Ilbo to stop its reporting on popular opposition to the Park government by intimidating the paper's advertisers.